TUM-DAML/seml/docs.md

 **Options**:

-* `-u, --update-status`: Whether to update the status of experiments in the database.This can take a while for large collections.
+* `-u, --update-status`: Whether to update the status of experiments in the database.
+This can take a while for large collections.
 Use only if necessary.  [default: True]
 * `-p, --projection KEY`: List of configuration keys, e.g., `config.model`, to additionally print.
-* `-ndd, --no-detect-duplicates`: Whether to not print if there is any duplicates.
 * `--help`: Show this message and exit.